Costa Rica: Empowering Rainforest Communities™

 - Swim under waterfalls and hike through Corcovado National Park

-National Geographic named Costa Rica’s Península de Osa “the most biologically intense place on Earth” due to the diversity and density of species that call this untouched region of Central America home.
+National Geographic named Costa Rica’s Osa Peninsula “the most biologically intense place on Earth” due to the diversity and density of species that call this untouched region of Central America home.
 Isolated from the mainland, you’ll live in a secluded nature wonderland where howler monkeys sing, locals still pan for gold and macaws soar above the canopy.
 This ecological treasure trove is the perfect setting to learn about sustainable community development and environmental conservation as you volunteer with the rural people living in the village of Rancho Quemado.

 Your Adventure is Just Around the Corner!

 With a population of only 200, Rancho Quemado is a small settlement that has called the remote Osa Peninsula home for generations.
-As the town receives an increased trickle of tourist traffic, you’ll help its residents with community refurbishment projects that help build a sustainable eco-tourism industry, such as painting community buildings, planting gardens, building fencing or helping with recycling and trash pickups.
+As the town receives an increased trickle of tourist traffic, you’ll help its residents with community refurbishment projects that help build a sustainable eco-tourism industry, such as, painting community buildings, planting gardens, building fencing or helping with recycling and trash pickups.
 Living among native families in the heart of the rainforest will inspire you to protect the traditional way of life and the region’s precious biodiversity.

 Rancho Quemado may be a small town, but you’ll leave with lessons that extend beyond Costa Rica’s borders.
 You’ll encounter issues like sustainable tourism, community development and conservation in the face of global climate change.
 Tour gold mines, sugarcane mills, and local organic farms to understand the traditional way of life that has been preserved in the isolated Osa.
-Even during downtime you’ll constantly be testing your Spanish and playing sports with children, or chatting with community leaders about how their worldview has been shaped by living in the most biologically diverse place on the planet.
+Even during downtime, you’ll be testing your Spanish and playing sports with children, or chatting with community leaders about how their worldview has been shaped by living in the most biologically diverse place on the planet.

 Your Adventure is Just Around the Corner!